jackyzha0/quartz/content/notes/think-writing.md

 https://doi.org/10.1109/DTPI52967.2021.9540069 [[Parallel Governance for Decentralized Autonomous Organizations enabled by Blockchain and Smart Contracts]]

 trying to call a function of a smart contract.
 I suspect its not working because the function signature hash is wrong

+---

+# 13/12
+Battled the smart contract all day yesterday.
+Might take a break from that and try to do something else